vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/5_The_Materials_of_the_Sacrifice.md

 * Oldenberg, op. cit.3, pp. 359 f.

 TS. i.
 8. 9.
-2; ApÇS. vii.
+2; ApŚS. vii.
 18. 14; AB.

 ii.
-7.1, 10; AÇS. iii.
-3.1; so in the case of the blood in the cooking of the heart of the victim (KÇS. vi.
+7.1, 10; AŚS. iii.
+3.1; so in the case of the blood in the cooking of the heart of the victim (KŚS. vi.
 7. 13).

-• Keith, Taittiriya Saṁhitä, i. pp. cv-cviii.
+• Keith, Taittiriya Saṁhitā, i. pp. cv-cviii.

 8

 6

 For the averted heads of the priests cf. the capite operto of the Roman ritual (as opposed to the Greek), which may be a sign of separation from the profane world (cf. Reinach, Cultes, Mythes et Religions, i.
-800 ff.), but which may be merely a more efficacious means of escaping recognition by the soul of the indignant victim, as in the case where the criminal is veiled before execution. ÇB. vi.
+800 ff.), but which may be merely a more efficacious means of escaping recognition by the soul of the indignant victim, as in the case where the criminal is veiled before execution. ŚB. vi.
 2. 1.
 89 ff.; vii.
 5. 2.
 1 ff.; cf.

 P. Sartori, Zeit. ƒ.
 Ethn. i, 82 ff.